Planck 2015 results. XVII. Constraints on primordial non-Gaussianity

 \subsection{Resonance/axion monodromy models}

-\textit {Generalized resonance models:} We have embarked on a survey of the simplest resonance model (Eq.~\ref{eq:resBprim}), as well as the equilateral and flattened variants proposed in the literature, that is, described by Eqs.~\eqref{eq:resequilBprim} and \eqref{eq:resflatBprim} respectively.
-The raw significance for the resonance models for both temperature-only and temperature plus polarization data are shown in Fig.~\ref{fig:resonance_models}; these are the maximal results marginalized over the phase $\phi$ parameter.
-Previously, the resonance model was studied in \cite{planck2013-p09a} over a narrower frequency range yielding no results above a raw significance of $1\sigma$.
-In this extended analysis over a wider frequency range, the constant $\sin(\log)$ model (Eq.~\ref{eq:resBprim}) produces $2.2\sigma$ peaks for \itT-only, and $2.6\sigma$ for \itT+\itE.
-The equilateral resonance model (Eq.~\ref{eq:resequilBprim}) achieves a maximum $2.8\sigma$ in \itT-only at $\omega\approx35$, rising to a more impressive average $3.2\sigma$ for \itT+\itE.
-For the flattened case (Eq.~\ref{eq:resflatBprim}) we have $2.5\sigma$ and $3.0\sigma$ respectively at $\omega\approx12$.
+\textit {Generalized resonance models:} Using the Modal expansion, we have embarked on a survey of the simplest resonance model (Eq.~\ref{eq:resBprim}), as well as the equilateral and flattened variants proposed in the literature, i.e., described by Eqs.~\eqref{eq:resequilBprim} and \eqref{eq:resflatBprim}, respectively.
+The raw significance for the resonance models for both temperature-only and temperature plus polarization data are shown in Fig.~\ref{fig:resonance_models}; these are the maximal results marginalized over the phase parameter $\phi$.
+Previously, the resonance model was studied in \cite{planck2013-p09a} using the Modal expansion over a narrower frequency range yielding no results above a raw significance of $1\,\sigma$.
+In this extended analysis over a wider frequency range, the constant $\sin(\log)$ model (Eq.~\ref{eq:resBprim}) produces $2.2\,\sigma$ peaks for \itT-only, and $2.6\,\sigma$ for \itT+\itE.
+The equilateral resonance model (Eq.~\ref{eq:resequilBprim}) achieves a maximum $2.8\,\sigma$ in \itT-only at $\omega\approx35$, rising to a more impressive average $3.2\,\sigma$ for \itT+\itE.
+For the flattened case (Eq.~\ref{eq:resflatBprim}) we have $2.5\,\sigma$ and $3.0\,\sigma$, respectively at $\omega\approx12$.
 Qualitatively, the results shown in Fig.~\ref{fig:resonance_models}, exhibiting broad peaks, are similar to those for feature models.